Moulisha11/portfolio/README.md

 - email-  mreddima@gmu.edu
 - [linkedin](https://www.linkedin.com/in/moulisha-r-240679228/)

+## Research Interests

+**Data Analytics -** Exploring innovative methods for analyzing large-scale, time-varying, and heterogeneous datasets, particularly in the domains of health informatics and smart cities.
+Focused on applying machine learning, AI, and optimization techniques to identify patterns, make predictive decisions, and address complex real-world problems.

+**Human Behavior, Perception, and Cognition -** Investigating the interaction between humans and technology through computational modeling, human-centered design, and the ethical implications of algorithms.
+Aiming to improve user experiences, trust in technology, and decision-making processes in fields like socio-technical systems, social computing, and data visualization.

 ## Professional Experience

 In my **Four years as an Analyst**, I've developed a deep passion for data management and analysis.
 My journey began at Exert Infotech, where I honed my skills in data visualization using Power BI and SQL queries.
 I excelled in utilizing MS Excel for complex data analysis, driving informed decisions and achieving a 90% client satisfaction rate.